team-asr/od-Data/README.md

 d.
 Flight plans and flight maps

 ## Usage
-To use the data herein, you need photogrametry software, such as the OpenDrone Map application suite, : https://github.com/team-asr/WebODM
+To use the data herein, you need photogrametry software, such as the OpenDrone Map application suite, : https://github.com/team-asr/WebODM.
+Working knowledge of photogrametry software is required, and requires at the least basic skills in GIS.
 We've included a toolkit to extract image metadata, in the folder ImageMetadata (https://github.com/team-asr/od-Data/tree/master/ImageMetadata).
 Visit the folder to find invocation instructions.
 The toolkit is developed using the Java programming language and a working knowledge of the language isn't required.